rlugojr/linkurious-enterprise-manual/Getting-Started/Installing.md

 ## Install

-Now you have downloaded a copy of Linkurious Enterprise.
-You have on your computer a zip file.
+Once you have downloaded a copy of Linkurious Enterprise, unzip the file into the folder you want.

+### Install on Linux systems

+### Install on MAC OS X

+### Install on Windows

 ![picture of the download folder](https://dl.dropboxusercontent.com/s/1y73tkflooy9bi9/11.png?dl=0)